 All humans and objects have an energy field that has its own frequency.
 Frequency, which is measured in hertz (Hz) units, is the rate at which vibrations and oscillations occur.
 Humans have an optimal frequency level.
 It has been said that a healthy body resonates at a frequency somewhere around 62-70 MHz, and when your frequency drops to 58 MHz, that is when disease starts.
 Bacteria, viruses, and diseases operate at a low frequencies that influences your energy field.
 As your frequency decreases from environmental and physiological factors, your immune system is compromised and opportunistic illnesses move in – making you more susceptible to disease.
 You can explore this more by watching this video and doing your own research.

 You can improve your vibes and raise your frequency.
 Start by cutting out toxic, low-vibrational people from your life that make you or your thoughts turn negative, what I call Energy Vampires.
 These people literally drain the life and energy out of you, thus making you feel bad and putting you in a state of distress that can lead to decreased immunity.
+It is like finally standing up to that bully!
+Negative in, negative out…and vice versa.

 Check your mindset.
 Our thoughts emanate at certain frequencies too.
 We can change our frequency by changing our perception and focusing on positivity.
 This post can help you sort this out and find out what’s holding you back from thriving.
 I know this seems weird and is easier said than done, but do not to dismiss it until you have given these things a try yourself.
 Unfortunately, immune-boosting supplements, foods and activity cannot block negative emotions and bad vibes!
 There is some science to this for all those non-believers.
 Check it out here.
 Dr. Masaru Emoto has done amazing experiments with frequencies.